SarvesaaJaganathan/Velocitaeracing/README.md

 This repository is created for the Velocita E-Racing Team of PSG Institute of Technology and Applied Research

-Velocita e Racing is a Electric vehicle project team consisting of students from multiple branches working together to bring a change in ev industry.
+Velocita E-Racing is a Electric vehicle project team consisting of students from multiple branches working together to bring a change in ev industry.

 Any quiries feel free to contact